mirnovov/heraldtron/README.md

 * `DISCORD_TOKEN`: The Discord Developer API token.
 * `GCS_TOKEN`: The Google Cloud Platform API key.
 Custom Search must be enabled for this key.
 * `GCS_CX`: The Programmable Search engine identifier.
+* `MAINTAINER`: The user that is messaged when errors occur.

 ## Usage